Rock 'n' Roll History for

 June 22

-The Stylistics biggest hit, "You Make Me Feel Brand New", is the largest selling single in America according to Cashbox magazine.
+The Stylistics biggest hit, "You Make Me Feel Brand New", was the largest selling single in America according to Cashbox magazine.
 The song peaked at #2 on the Billboard Hot 100 during a fourteen week stay.

 June 22